Intel® Learn Program

 The Intel® Learn Program is an informal and engaging educational program designed to develop the technology skills of young learners in developing countries.
 The program uses creative, technology-based projects to tap into children’s interest in their own communities, and helps them build the skills they need to create solutions.

-Intel Learn is composed of three units:
+Intel Learn is comprised of three units:

 - Technology and Community